 There are lots of approaches and techniques to teach drawing which boost confidence and creativity.
 Often, though, I find I am racking my brain in come up with the best approach to any given student or situation.
 So I decided to pull together the drawing ideas that I use most frequently… And here it is (ta-da!) my new drawing ideas poster:

 With thirteen drawing ideas explained, there should be an appropriate one for every situation.
-To get a copy of the poster, you can click the picture above and receive an immediate download link for £2 (through Paypal).
+To get a copy of the poster, you can click through to felt-tip-pen resources shop.
 It is also available through my TES and TpT shops.

 More drawing ideas